 However, no trading markets exist for these environmental services - and as a consequence, individuals and companies in rainforest countries face powerful incentives to deforest.
-In turn, the Government is faced with economic and social pressures to use the forest for economic and employment benefit.
+In turn, the Government is faced with political pressure to use the forest for economic and employment benefit.
 Reconciling this tension between protecting rainforests and pursuing economically rational development is the core challenge that must be addressed to make forests worth more alive than dead.